PBearson/ESP32-With-ESP-PROG-Demo/README.md

 dump binary memory text.bin 0x400c2000 0x40bfffff
 ```

 Most likely, the majority of both files will be empty, since this application is small.
-To confirm that the download succeeded, you can open a terminal and view the file contents; for example:
+To confirm that the download succeeded, you can open a terminal and view the file contents; for example, the following command finds the ssid in the data

 ```
-strings rodata.bin | head
+strings -n 3 rodata.bin | grep fxw
 ```
 Note: By default, *strings* prints out of sequences of characters that at least 4 characters long.
 Use *-n min-len* or *--bytes=min-len* to change the default min-len.